- 27th Feb 2024

 Now that we've cleaned up the data and turned it into numbers, the next step is picking the right computer program to help us sort the emails.
 Some popular choices for this are:

-- Support Vector Machines (SVM): SVMs (Support Vector Machines) are really good at drawing clear lines between different groups, especially when there are lots of different things to consider (like in text).
-That's why they're often used for sorting out text into different categories.
+- Support Vector Machines (SVM): SVMs (Support Vector Machines) are actually very good at making clear-cut boundaries between various groups, particularly when there are a great many different things to be taken into account (such as in text).
+This is the reason why they are frequently employed in classifying text into various categories.

-The chosen algorithm is trained on the labeled dataset, where the model learns to distinguish between spam and non-spam emails based on the extracted features.
+The selected algorithm is trained on the labeled dataset, as a result of which the model will learn to differentiate between spam and non-spam messages using the features that it extracts.

 Model Evaluation and Fine-Tuning

-Fine-tuning means adjusting settings and improving how the model works to make it even better.
+Fine-tuning involves getting the settings right and enhancing the functions of the model so as to make it any better.
 We do this by tweaking things like hyperparameters and the model's design.
 This helps find the right balance between making the model too simple or too complicated, so it can accurately sort new emails.

 Deployment and Integration